destrangis/httpuploader/README.rst

 and create directories, but to delete files and entire trees, calculate checksums, download compressed files and compressed archive directories, and copy and move on the same or different directories.

+It is possible to enable or disable all, some or none of the possible operations on either a global or per directory (or file) basis.
+See the configuration_ section.

 The API responds always with a JSON object with the following structure::